selimslab/selimslab.github.io/_posts/2022-4-12-happiness.md

 Never waste valuable time, or mental peace of mind, on the affairs of others—that is too high a price to pay.

+## Wealth

+Wealth brings happiness by giving it away